 - 6.1.
 Account Holder is subject to these rules once the Application has been approved until the Resignation or Expulsion.
 The provisions of governing law, liabilities and dispute resolution survive the termination of the agreement. - 6.2.
-Any CORCs Issued in the Experiment Phase of the System and which are not Cancelled, Expired or Withdrawn during the duration of the Experiment Phase shall be cancelled immediately after the Experiment Phase by the Issuing Body for the benefit of the Account Holder who is at that time in possession of these CORCs in its Account. - 6.3.
+Any CORCs Issued in the Experiment expires 12 months after the Issuance date. - 6.3.
 In the future, it might be possible to include a new type of certificate which doesn't comply with the CO2 Removal longevity requirement of the current CORC.
 In such case, the process is called delaying of CO2 emissions rather than removal. - 6.4.
-CO2 Removal Supplier of the marketplace aims to invest the income of sales of CORCs to the growth of the production volume.
+CO2 Removal Supplier of the marketplace aims to invest the income of sales of CORCs to the growth of the production volume. - 6.5.
+Unless otherwise instructed CORCs are always traded starting from the CORC with the earliest Issuance Date fulfilling the required characteristics and Optional Criteria.